GPegel/Ansible-ZABBIX/README.md

 # Ansible-ZABBIX playbook for CentOS 7

-This playbook creates an environment for running Zabbix 3.0.1 on Apache.
+This playbook creates an cluster environment for running Zabbix 3.0.1 on Apache.
+In my case I've tested this with 2 Zabbix server backends en 2 database backends.

 The following roles will be installed: